Notice

 Scenario 1: Startup interaction with the IRS policy store

-This sequence diagram describes the process of retrieving or creating policies within the IRS policy store based on the constraint given by Trace-X.
+This sequence diagram describes the process of retrieving or creating policies from the IRS policy store based on the constraint given by Trace-X:

 policy startup configuration